joeflem/wolf/README.md

 ## Installing
 **You’ll need:**
 * A WordPress website
-* A place to host your WordPress website
 * [Markdown Editor plugin](https://wordpress.org/plugins/markdown-editor/) by SEO Themes (if you want to add Markdown to your posts)